 About mental illness

-Mental illnesses are psychological and emotional disorders that affect the way people feel and behave.
+Mental illnesses are psychological and emotional disorders that affect the way people feel, behave and manage daily activities.

 But for people who have conditions like bipolar disorder, schizophrenia, and chronic anxiety or depression, mental illness can be a long-term experience.
 These people might need lifelong treatment to manage their illness.

-For many people, mental illness isn’t a life sentence.
-With the right treatment and support, it’s possible to recover from mental illness and live a happy, healthy life.
+With the right treatment and support, it’s possible for many people to manage their mental illness symptoms and live a happy, healthy life.

-Holding down a job is often difficult, and balancing a job with family life can be a real challenge, especially when you get stressed or confused.
+- balance the demands of a job with family life, especially when you get stressed or confused.

 Staying connected with your child

-If this happens to you, it can be very confusing for your child, and he might not understand why you’re acting the way you are.
-Your child might blame himself and think it’s his fault.
-He might also feel frustrated and angry with you.
+Also, if you have severe symptoms like psychosis or hallucinations, it can be very confusing for your child.
+Your child might not understand why you’re acting the way you are.
+Or they might blame themselves and think it’s their fault.
+Your child might also feel frustrated and angry with you.

 – Shona, mother of two